WWF No Mercy

 - Groin Attack: This being a wrestling game, they are plentiful, and are even punctuated with a bell's DING! when a Superstar is struck in the groin.

 - Guide Dang It: No Mercy neglected to include instructions in the manual on how to control a guest referee, and the referee actions were performed through the otherwise unutilized right arrow button.
+Checking for a submission is unintuitive as well - the button has to be pressed once so the ref gets in position to watch, and then pressed again while the wrestler is in the process of tapping out.

 - Head Swap: Or more accurately, model swap.
 Each character had four different models that could be selected.
 In a few cases, such as Taka Michinoku/Funaki and Mae Young/Fabulous Moolah, the latter was made into an alternate appearance of the former.
 And in the case of Taka/Funaki, the moveset the character was given was a combination of the movesets the two wrestlers used in real life.